atodorov/atodorov.github.com/content/_posts/2013-10-13-tip-extending-btrfs-filesystem-for-fedora-virtual-machine.markdown

 trickiest part.
 Using fdisk or parted you have to delete the partition and add it again.
 Make sure to use the **SAME** starting sector for the new partition (line 33)!

-{% codeblock %}
+    #!bash
     # fdisk /dev/vda

     Welcome to fdisk (util-linux 2.24-rc1).
     Changes will remain in memory only, until you decide to write them.
     Be careful before using the write command.

     Command (m for help): p
     Disk /dev/vda: 20 GiB, 21474836480 bytes, 41943040 sectors
     Units: sectors of 1 * 512 = 512 bytes
     Sector size (logical/physical): 512 bytes / 512 bytes
     I/O size (minimum/optimal): 512 bytes / 512 bytes
     Disk label type: dos
     Disk identifier: 0x0000330f

     Device    Boot     Start       End   Blocks  Id System /dev/vda1 *         2048   1026047   512000  83 Linux
     /dev/vda2        1026048   5253119  2113536  82 Linux swap / Solaris
     /dev/vda3        5253120  31457279 13102080  83 Linux

     Command (m for help): d
     Partition number (1-3, default 3): 3

     Partition 3 is deleted

     Command (m for help): n

     Partition type:
        p   primary (2 primary, 0 extended, 2 free)
        e   extended
     Select (default p): p
     Partition number (3,4, default 3): 3
     First sector (5253120-41943039, default 5253120):
     Last sector, +sectors or +size{K,M,G,T,P} (5253120-41943039, default 41943039):

     Created a new partition 3 of type 'Linux' and of size 17,5 GiB.

     Command (m for help): p
     Disk /dev/vda: 20 GiB, 21474836480 bytes, 41943040 sectors
     Units: sectors of 1 * 512 = 512 bytes
     Sector size (logical/physical): 512 bytes / 512 bytes
     I/O size (minimum/optimal): 512 bytes / 512 bytes
     Disk label type: dos
     Disk identifier: 0x0000330f

     Device    Boot     Start       End   Blocks  Id System /dev/vda1 *         2048   1026047   512000  83 Linux
     /dev/vda2        1026048   5253119  2113536  82 Linux swap / Solaris
     /dev/vda3        5253120  41943039 18344960  83 Linux

     Command (m for help): w

     The partition table has been altered.
     Calling ioctl() to re-read partition table.
     Re-reading the partition table failed.: Device or resource busy

     The kernel still uses the old table.
 The new table will be used at the next reboot or after you run partprobe(8) or kpartx(8).

     # partprobe
     Error: Partition(s) 3 on /dev/vda have been written, but we have been unable to inform the kernel of the change, probably because it/they are in use.
 As a result, the old partition(s) will remain in use.
 You should reboot now before making further changes.

     # reboot
-{% endcodeblock %}

 See lines 36 and 49 above.
 The new partition has a greater size.